 2.10 Table A of Appendix 1 shows the operational capacity of sites that to the knowledge of the County Council solely or principally manage municipal waste.
-Data were, in the main taken from the Environment Agency's Waste Data Interrogator by selecting the maximum capacity the facility had operated at between 2006 to 2012.
-The combined capacity for the recycling, composting and transfer of waste at these sites is in the region of 301,000tpa (301,545.12tpa).
+Data were, in the main taken from the Environment Agency's Waste Data Interrogator by selecting the maximum capacity at which the facility had operated between 2006 to 2014.
+The combined capacity for the recycling, composting and transfer of waste at these sites is in the region of 367,000tpa (367,148.98tpa).
 Thus, sufficient capacity appears to exist to manage the recycling and composting of this waste stream.
-The temporary nature of the Lount composting site may become an issue is the permission is not renewed but this would still be dependent on the ability of other sites to handle this waste and the quantity of green waste being collected from households.
+The temporary nature of the Lount composting site may become an issue if the permission is not renewed but this would still be dependent on the ability of other sites to handle this waste and the quantity of green waste being collected from households.